HIGHLIGHTS OF A GROWING LEGACY OF LEADERSHIP IN ARIZONA

 1991 Eldon Moore retires as Director on June 30, 1991 and Dr. Jim Chamie becomes CENTRL Director.
 The total number of Alumni grows to 226.
 Among many donors, the United Dairymen Association contributes $10,000 to Project CENTRL.
 Arden Palmer is serving as CENTRL Board President.

 1996 CENTRL embarks on a major “enhancement” plan with a decision to start a new class on alternating years, effective with Class XIII.
-John Hays is serving as CENTRL Board President and Gerry Bohmfalk is the CAA President.
+John Hays is serving as CENTRL Board President and Gerry Bohmfalk, Class VII is the CAA President.

 1997 CAA host the first CENTRL Alumni Conference in Tucson in the summer of 1997.
-Cheryl Goar is CAA President and Everett Rhodes replaces Jim Chamie as Director, and the CENTRL office is moved from Tucson to Casa Grande.
+Cheryl Goar, Class IX is CAA President and Everett Rhodes, Class III replaces Jim Chamie as Director, and the CENTRL office is moved from Tucson to Casa Grande.

 1998 CENTRL receives a $1,000,000 gift from the Kemper and Ethel Marley Foundation.
-These funds are placed in an endowment with the Arizona Community Foundation to provide long-term curriculum enhancement.
+These funds are endowment with the commitment to only utilize the interest to fund the mission while allowing the principal to grow and ensure the program is available to future generations.

-2003 Alumni President Carrie Hamstra and CAA Board members host the 14th Annual International Leadership Alumni Conference.
+2003 Alumni President Carrie Hamstra, Class XII and CAA Board members host the 14th Annual International Leadership Alumni Conference welcoming alumni from several other states and countries to Arizona.
 CENTRL celebrates a 20th Anniversary and Cheryl Goar, Sheldon Jones, Mark Schnepf, and Kevin Rogers receive the CAA Outstanding Leadership Awards.

 2007 The Alumni Association is restructured to be an integral part of CENTRL.
 An Alumni Council is formed to provide leadership to over 500 members, and CENTRL celebrates a 25th Anniversary.